 During the launch event, attendees heard about the initiative from founder, Nick Garthwaite, as well as hearing about the Leeds City Region’s support for the district and Bradford Manufacturing Weeks from Roger Marsh.

 Addressing the attendees, Roger Marsh said that Bradford Manufacturing Weeks is a fantastic opportunity to demonstrate the might of manufacturing in the district.
 He said: “Bradford has a lot to be proud of – we must be positive about what we have to offer.
 Through engaging young people manufacturers are thinking not only of their employees of today, but also considering their employees of tomorrow.”

 Experiencing the vast manufacturing site for themselves, Parkside School student, Albert Lawler said: “I didn’t know what to expect and I have really enjoyed exploring Solenis.
 This experience has changed my outlook on manufacturing massively in a positive way.”

 Dave Calder, site manager at Solenis, said: “We were delighted to host the launch of Bradford Manufacturing Weeks 2019.
 Having been involved last year, we recognise the importance of showcasing the opportunities available within manufacturing.
-Over the next two weeks we are offering work experience opportunities and site tours to schools.
-It’s an amazing initiative that brings together our manufacturing community to help potential future employees realise that there is a vast range of careers available.”
+In the past two weeks we have offered work experience opportunities and site tours to schools.
+It was an amazing initiative that brings together our manufacturing community to help potential future employees realise that there is a vast range of careers available.”